Unisergius/llm_langchain_workshop/chatapp/README.md

 1. Ask LLM what 3+5 is.
 Then ask what happens if you add 4 to the previous answer.
 What happened?

 You should have good answers from the LLM.

+Exercise: Uncomment the `FileChatMessageHistory` import and change `ConversationSummaryMemory` to `ConversationBufferMemory` and see how it behaves different.
+Open the app, try some tabs.
+Close the app, then open again and try to continue your previous chat.
+What's happening?

-Also your messages are being stored on chat_history.json, because when you built the memory object, you set it up to store the messages with the chat_memory key.
+Now your messages are being stored on chat_history.json, because when you built the memory object, you set it up to store the messages with the chat_memory key.

 Onto the next part.
 Go to the folder facts and we'll learn about embeddings.
 Open the README.md file over there.